21 (Adele album): Sessions with Epworth, Smith, and Tedder

-With the demos to two songs recorded, Adele approached American musician and OneRepublic frontman Ryan Tedder, who was in London at the time for a radio show.
+With the demos of two songs recorded, Adele approached American musician and OneRepublic frontman Ryan Tedder, who was in London at the time for a radio show.
 Tedder had expressed interest in collaborating with the singer after they met at the 2009 Grammy Awards ceremony in February.
 He arrived four hours early to their first studio session, buying time to better familiarise himself with some of her previous work.
-Although unaware of Adele's personal predicament, he composed the opening piano sequence and first few lines to what became the lovelorn ballad "Turning Tables": "Close enough to start a war/All that I have is on the floor."
+Although unaware of Adele's personal predicament, he composed the opening piano sequence and the first few lines of what became the lovelorn ballad "Turning Tables": "Close enough to start a war/All that I have is on the floor."
 Coincidentally, it perfectly captured the experience of the singer, who arrived at the studio moments after another altercation with her former lover.
 Angry and unfocused, she denounced her ex-lover's tendency to "turn the tables" on her during their arguments, an expression that Tedder decided to reference in the song's lyrics.
 Adele recorded the demo with Jim Abbiss the following day.

 Adele and Tedder arranged a second meeting and reconvened at Serenity West Studios in Los Angeles weeks later to write and record "Rumour Has It".
 In an interview, Tedder recalled his astonishment at the singer's musicality and vocal prowess after she completed the main vocals to the song in 10 minutes: "She sang it once top to bottom, pitch perfect, she didn't miss a note.
-I looked at the engineer then at her and said, 'Adele I don't know what to tell you but I have never had anyone do that in ten years'."
+I looked at the engineer then at her and said, 'Adele, I don't know what to tell you but I have never had anyone do that in ten years'."